The Celebrity Personal Assistant Network

 YOUR CART

-E-mail Etiquette When Applying for Jobs
+E-mail Etiquette When Applying for Jobs in 2025

 In this day and age, applying for jobs is more of a science than it is an art.
 In bygone days, showing initiative by walking your resume into an office helped separate you from the crowd.